ops-tools/ops-docker/README.md

 #### rollout

-Shortcut for `build` and `transport` ran at local, then `prepare` and `launch` ran at remotes.
+Shortcut for `assemble` and `transport` ran at local, then `prepare` and `launch` ran at remotes.
 This is the command for rolling out from scratch.

 #### rollback